-- Transponder, MSS and other off-network services-an aggregate increase of \$2.1 million, inclusive of a decrease of \$0.8 million attributable to ASC 606 adjustments.
-Excluding the impact of ASC 606 adjustments, the resulting increase of \$2.9 million was primarily due to increases in revenue from third-party applications in support of government and media customers, partially offset by declines from government applications in connection with a previously disclosed termination of a maritime contract. - Satellite-related services-an aggregate decrease of \$4.6 million, inclusive of an increase of \$0.1 million attributable to ASC 606 adjustments.
-Excluding the impact of ASC 606 adjustments, the resulting decrease of \$4.7 million reflects decreased revenues from professional services supporting third-party satellites and government customers.
+• Transponder, MSS and other off-network services-an aggregate increase of \$6.2 million, inclusive of a decrease of \$1.1 million attributable to ASC 606 adjustments.
+Excluding the impact of ASC 606 adjustments, the resulting increase of \$7.3 million was primarily due to increases in revenue from third-party applications in support of government customers and increases in revenue from network services customers largely relating to wireless infrastructure applications.

+Satellite-related services-an aggregate decrease of \$4.5 million, inclusive of an increase of \$0.1 million attributable to ASC 606 adjustments.
+Excluding the impact of ASC 606 adjustments, the resulting decrease of \$4.6 million reflects decreased revenues from professional services supporting third-party satellites and government customers.